ibm-cloud-docs/watsonxdata/known_issues.md

 The catalog information does not appear in the Tableau Desktop when retrieving connection details from the {{site.data.keyword.lakehouse_short}} `Connection Information` page.

-**Workaround:** Manually enter the selected catalog name from the UI into the exported file.
+**Workaround:** You must manually enter the selected catalog name from the UI into the exported file.

 ## `Connection Information` page shows a truncated username
 {: #known_issue23612}